Sargunan1213/SafeZone-React-App/README.md

   ```
 * PUT /users/home/:homeid
   * Edit a home in the Home database
-  * Requires to be logged in as a homeowner, requires connect-multiparty and FormData
+  * Requires to be logged in as a homeowner/cookie, requires connect-multiparty and FormData
   * Expects input (as FormData):
   ```
   {